 Beans & Legumes Specifically For Sprouting

-For beans and legumes, the following are commonly able to be sprouted at home in a sprouting jar (UK Link/US Link).
+For beans and legumes, the following are commonly able to be sprouted at home in a sprouting jar (UK Link/US Link), following instructions like these in my How To Sprout Chickpeas post.
 Make sure you buy organic beans and legumes designed specifically for sprouting as these have been tested to ensure they’re free from harmful bacteria:-

 Pre Soaked & Sprouted Grains, Nuts & Seeds

-Some grains, nuts and seeds you can buy already soaked and sprouted, like the following:-
+Some grains, nuts and seeds you can sprout easily at home like in these How To Sprout Buckwheat and Activate Nuts and Seeds posts.
+However, to save time you can also buy them already soaked and sprouted, like the following:-

 When increasing fibre intake it’s also recommended to ensure you stay well hydrated.
 If we’re dehydrated water gets taken from the colon to hydrate the body, which results in stools becoming dry and hard.
 This causes them to become more difficult to pass through the colon, which could lead to constipation (13).